Nov 24, 2009

 View from Garrapata Ridge along the Big Sur Coast

-If you are a local or visitor who needs route information or other info about bicycling Monterey County, see “Tips for Tourists Bicycling Monterey.”
+If you are a local or visitor who needs route information or other info about bicycling Monterey County, see “Tips for Bicycling Monterey County.”

 # # #